I’m not allowed to be messed up I’m the pastors daughter.

 Sometimes not telling anyone anything is a good thing.

-I hide and smile, pretend to be whole.
+I smile and shove, pretend to be perfect.

 Shattered inside and frantically searching, trying to shove the pieces back together, can't let anyone know.

-Struggling with accepting the brokenness, I don't understand what's wrong?
+I struggle with not just accepting the brokenness.
+I don't understand what's wrong?